Akinwahab/My-first-Python-Projects/README.md

 ---

 ## ⚠️ License Notice:
-This repository is provided for educational and portfolio purposes only.
+This repository is provided for educational and portfolio purposes.
-Please do not copy, modify, reuse, or redistribute any part of this code without my explicit permission.
 All rights are reserved © 2025 Akinwahab.

 ---